Reactive Synthesis of Smart Contract Control Flows: Introduction

-\paragraph{Related Work.} Formal approaches to smart contracts range from the automatic construction of contracts from state machines~\cite{DBLP:conf/fc/MavridouL18,MavridouLSD19}, over the verification against temporal logics~\cite{DBLP:conf/sp/PermenevDTDV20,DBLP:conf/sp/StephensFMLD21,nehai2018model} and state machines~\cite{DBLP:conf/vstte/0001LCPDBNF19,DBLP:journals/corr/abs-1812-08829}, to deductive verification approaches~\cite{dharanikota2021celestial,DBLP:conf/ndss/KalraGDS18}.
+\paragraph{Related Work.} Formal approaches for smart contracts range from the automatic construction of contracts from state machines~\cite{DBLP:conf/fc/MavridouL18,MavridouLSD19}, over the verification against temporal logics~\cite{DBLP:conf/sp/PermenevDTDV20,DBLP:conf/sp/StephensFMLD21,nehai2018model} and state machines~\cite{DBLP:conf/vstte/0001LCPDBNF19,DBLP:journals/corr/abs-1812-08829}, to deductive verification approaches~\cite{dharanikota2021celestial,DBLP:conf/ndss/KalraGDS18}.
 Closest to our work is a synthesis approach based on LTL specifications~\cite{DBLP:journals/corr/abs-1906-02906}.
-The approach does not reason about the contract's data, neither about the current value of the fields, nor about parameters like the method's caller.
+The approach does not reason about the contract's data: neither about the current value of the fields, nor about parameters like the method's caller.
 To quote the authors of~\cite{DBLP:journals/corr/abs-1906-02906}: the main challenge in the synthesis of smart contracts is ``how to strike a balance between simplicity and expressivity [...] to allow effective synthesis of practical smart contracts''.
+In this paper, we opt for a more expressive temporal logic and simultaneously aim to keep the specifications readable.

-TSL has been successfully applied to synthesize the control flow of FPGAs~\cite{DBLP:journals/corr/abs-2101-07232} and functional reactive programs~\cite{DBLP:conf/haskell/Finkbeiner0PS19}.
+TSL has been successfully applied to synthesize FPGA controllers~\cite{DBLP:journals/corr/abs-2101-07232} and functional reactive programs~\cite{DBLP:conf/haskell/Finkbeiner0PS19}.
 To include domain-specific reasoning, TSL has been extended with theories~\cite{FinkbeinerHP22} and SMT solvers~\cite{RoderickTSLTheories}.
 A recent approach combines TSL reactive synthesis with SyGus to synthesize implementations for TSL's uninterpreted functions~\cite{cispa3674}.
 Parameterized synthesis has so far focused on distributed architectures parameterized in the number of components~\cite{JacobsB14,Party,KhalimovJB13,MarkgrafHLNN20}.
 Orthogonal to this work, these approaches rely on a reduction to bounded isomorphic synthesis~\cite{JacobsB14,Party,KhalimovJB13} or apply a learning-based approach~\cite{MarkgrafHLNN20}.